Flexible model selection for mechanistic network models: Abstract

 \section{Abstract}

-Application of network models can be found in many domains due to the variety of data that can be represented as a network.
-Two prominent paradigms for modeling networks are statistical models (probabilistic models for the final observed network) and mechanistic models (models for network growth and evolution over time).
-Mechanistic models are easier to incorporate domain knowledge with, to study effects of interventions and to forward simulate, but typically have intractable likelihoods.
-As such, and in a stark contrast to statistical models, there is a dearth of work on model selection for such models, despite the otherwise large body of extant work.
-In this paper, we propose a procedure for mechanistic network model selection that makes use of the Super Learner framework and borrows aspects from Approximate Bayesian Computation, along with a means to quantify the uncertainty in the selected model.
-Our approach takes advantage of the ease to forward simulate from these models, while circumventing their intractable likelihoods at the same time.
-The overall process is very flexible and widely applicable.
-Our simulation results demonstrate the approach's ability to accurately discriminate between competing mechanistic models. \\ \\ \textbf{Keywords} mechanistic network model, model selection, Super Learner, likelihood-free methods
+{Network models are applied across many domains where data can be represented as a network.
+Two prominent paradigms for modeling networks are statistical models (probabilistic models for the observed network) and mechanistic models (models for network growth and/or evolution).
+Mechanistic models are better suited for incorporating domain knowledge, to study effects of interventions (such as changes to specific mechanisms) and to forward simulate, but they typically have intractable likelihoods.
+As such, and in a stark contrast to statistical models, there is a relative dearth of research on model selection for such models despite the otherwise large body of extant work.
+In this paper, we propose a simulator-based procedure for mechanistic network model selection that borrows aspects from Approximate Bayesian Computation (ABC) along with a means to quantify the uncertainty in the selected model.
+To select the most suitable network model, we consider and assess the performance of several learning algorithms, most notably the so-called Super Learner, which makes our framework less sensitive to the choice of a particular learning algorithm.
+Our approach takes advantage of the ease to forward simulate from mechanistic network models to circumvent their intractable likelihoods.
+The overall process is flexible and widely applicable.
+Our simulation results demonstrate the approach's ability to accurately discriminate between competing mechanistic models.
+Finally, we showcase our approach with a protein-protein interaction network model from the literature for yeast (\textit{Saccharomyces cerevisiae}).\\ \\ \textit{Keywords:} mechanistic network model; model selection; Super Learner; likelihood-free methods.}